gtk-rs/gtk4-rs/book/src/gobject_properties.md

 {{#rustdoc_include ../listings/gobject_properties_1/src/main.rs:label}}
 ```

-This is already much nicer than emitting the signals ourselves, but that was mostly accounted to the fact that the number was only held by the single `CustomButton` instance.
+This is already much nicer than emitting the signals ourselves.
+However, this only worked nicely because the `number` was only held by one instance.

-Let us see how we could synchronize two `CustomButton` instances.
+Let us see how we could synchronize two `CustomButton` instances, both with their own `number`.

 <span class="filename">Filename: src/main.rs</span>